Mohammed-Abdul-Rafe-Sajid/SED-PUZZLE-REASONING-BY-LLM-/Experiments/zero_shot.md

 ---

-### Key Insight
+## Key Insight

-Zero-shot prompting reveals that while LLMs can handle surface-level string rewriting, they struggle with maintaining global state consistency and respecting action preconditions in adversarial settings.
+Zero-shot prompting could solve the easy level and almost all medium level python generated puzzles, but failed on maually curated hard puzzles, therefore it reveals that while LLMs can handle surface-level string rewriting, they struggle with maintaining global state consistency and respecting action preconditions in adversarial settings.